Colfax Avenue: 1910–1940: Automobiles and commerce

 The development of East Colfax was significantly influenced by the automobile, with the number of cars increasing exponentially from the mid-1910s to the 1920s.
 Increasing traffic led to the corridor becoming more commercial and the street was paved sometime prior to 1920.
 It part of the transcontinental U.S. Route 40 in the mid-1920s.
 Various groups sought to make East Colfax the best road in the state, transforming it into the gateway to Denver for tourists visiting by automobile from the East.
-It remained the gateway to Denver until i-70 was built in the 1950's.
+It remained the gateway to Denver until i-70 was built in the 1950s.

 Denver's 1925 zoning code designated most of East Colfax as commercial or business, and the city's 1929 Master Plan acknowledged its transformation from a residential street to a business artery.
 This change led to a boom in commercial building construction in the 1920s, with various structures being erected along the avenue.
 While construction declined during the Great Depression and World War II, some commercial buildings and apartments continued to be built.